Last updated Mar. 5, 2023 by Peter Jakes

 Players can buy, sell and track stocks in virtual portfolios using the interface VirtualStockExchange’s website provides.

-In addition to practicing trading stocks on their own, players can compete against other traders in simulated competitions where they vie for the best performance metrics like return on investment (ROI) or highest profit margin per transaction.
+In addition to practicing trading stocks independently, players can compete against other traders in simulated competitions where they vie for the best performance metrics like return on investment (ROI) or highest profit margin per transaction.

 You choose one of three portfolios based on your risk tolerance: aggressive (high risk), moderate (medium risk), or conservative (low risk).
 Then, you get virtual cash and start buying shares of companies like Apple Inc., Tesla Motors Inc., Netflix Inc., Amazon.com Inc., Starbucks Corp., Facebook Inc., and more.